 |18.||Integration||Some device features may be harder to integrate into hybrid apps.||The camera, address book, geolocation, and other features native to the device can be seamlessly integrated into native apps.|

 |19.||Internet Connection||Required||Not Required Always|

-Both native and hybrid apps are ways to meet different needs and purpose of users and app developer, and none of them can be said to be the perfect solution.
-These apps have their pros and cons both as an app developer or as an end user.
-So, you have to decide which of suits you better or which app is ideal for your business needs.
+Both native and hybrid apps are ways to meet different needs and purposes of users and app developer, and none of them can be said to be the perfect solution.
+These apps have their pros and cons both as an app developer or as an end-user.
+So, you have to decide which suits you better or which app is ideal for your business needs.